ggiill/website/content/readings.md

 ### currently reading

-nothing :'(
+_devil house_ by john darnielle

+_the incal_ by alejandro jodorowsky & jean giraud

+_metaprogramming elixir_ by chris mccord

+_designing elixir systems with otp_ by james edward gray, ii and bruce a. tate

 ---

 ### up next

-*working in public: the making and maintenance of open source software* by nadia eghbal
+_working in public: the making and maintenance of open source software_ by nadia eghbal

-*hummingbird salamander* by jeff vandermeer

 ---

 ### programming

+_programming elixir_ by dave thomas

+_programming phoenix_ by chris mccord, bruce tate and josé valim

-*the go programming language* by alan a. a. donovan & brian kernighan
+_the go programming language_ by alan a. a. donovan & brian kernighan

-*fluent python* by luciano ramalho
+_fluent python_ by luciano ramalho

 ### jeff vandermeer

-*southern reach trilogy* (*annihilation*, *authority*, & *acceptance*)

-*borne*
+_southern reach trilogy_ (_annihilation_, _authority_, & _acceptance_)

+_borne_

-*the strange bird*
+_the strange bird_

-*dead astronauts*
+_dead astronauts_

+_hummingbird salamander_

 ### fiction / weird fiction / horror

-*lolita* by vladimir nabokov
+_lolita_ by vladimir nabokov

-*pale fire* by vladimir nabokov
+_pale fire_ by vladimir nabokov

-*masters of atlantis* by charles portis
+_masters of atlantis_ by charles portis

-*amatka* by karin tidbeck
+_amatka_ by karin tidbeck

-*jagannath* by karin tidbeck
+_jagannath_ by karin tidbeck

-*songs of a dead dreamer and grimscribe* by thomas ligotti
+_songs of a dead dreamer and grimscribe_ by thomas ligotti

-*ubik* by philip k dick
+_ubik_ by philip k dick

 ### non-fiction

-*the war on normal people* by andrew yang
+_the war on normal people_ by andrew yang

-*hunger makes me a modern girl* by carrie brownstein
+_hunger makes me a modern girl_ by carrie brownstein

-*code* by charles petzold
+_code_ by charles petzold

 ### graphic novels / comics

-*watchmen* by alan moore, dave gibbons, & john higgins
+_watchmen_ by alan moore, dave gibbons, & john higgins

-*planetary* by warren ellis & john cassaday
+_planetary_ by warren ellis & john cassaday